MetaFam/mimis/README.md

 }
 ```

-Where either or both of `content` and `children` is specified.
+Where one, either, or both of `content` and `children` is specified.
+A node may be dereferenced in a content context, such as when building a filesystem.
+In that case the data from the `content` property is used.
 So, the root looks something like:

 ```
 {